 Service Learning can be incorporated into all disciplines.
-The following eight key elements of Service Learning address what students should know and be able to do as a result of their participation in a Service Learning course.
+The following elements are what students should know and be able to do as a result of their participation in a Service Learning course.
 All eight of the following elements should be present in every Service Learning activity or project and should work in concert to create powerful teaching and learning experiences.
 For details on the following eight elements, download the information sheet Eight Key Elements of Service Learning here.
 The Service Learning experience should include the following:

 Meet a real community-identified need, integrating “community voice”

 Link to curriculum – be tied into and enhance the curriculum of the established “S” Designated Service Learning course

 Prepare and orient/train the student: to both the learning site/community partner organization and Service Learning pedagogy